MinaProtocol/mina/rfcs/0004-persistent-ledger-builder-controller.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - How should the sparse ledger diff be represented in memory?
+The choices of Map and prefix tree are mentioned above, perhaps there are others.
+- Should operations using the sparse diff be associated with the diff itself, or with the database, or outside both?
 - Should this be designed to work with a cache from the beginning, or should we revisit that later as an optimization?